Academic support: Balancing schoolwork with family responsibilities can be a challenge. UNC has a number of resources for students needing support.

 UNC Hospital offers a student/employee discount on prenatal classes.
 See their upcoming events page for more information.

 The Office of Human Resources provides employees with information about and support accessing their benefits.
 Of particular interest: benefits-eligible employees can use their NCFlex Dependent Daycare Flexible Spending Account to pay for childcare.
 The FSA allows for pre-tax deduction and reimbursement, up to $5000/year, for the costs of daycare for an eligible dependent (including children up to 13 years old and legal dependents who are physically or mentally incapable of caring for themselves).
-This Highlights sheet provides a useful and accessible break down of the benefit.
 Employees can also take advantage of paid time off through the Community Service Leave program, which enables employees to participate in volunteer activities such as attending children’s fieldtrips or volunteering in the classroom (through the high school level).

 LGBTQ Center sponsors a variety of programs for the support, education, and enrichment of our campus community.